GoogleContainerTools/kpt-functions-sdk/docs/api/classes/_types_.configs.md

 ▸ **get**<**Kind**>(`isKind`: function): *Kind[]*

-Returns an array of objects matching the passed Kind type predicate.
+Returns an array of objects matching the given Kind type predicate.

 Casts to an array of Kind.
 May throw if isKind is incorrect.